 Increasing business activities in Belgrade are bringing more visitors to the city.
 According to the official statistics data, a total of 808 thousand tourists visited Belgrade in 2015, with 1.7 million overnights.
 The increase in demand was fuelled by foreign tourists, with achieved 10% of annual growth over the last five years (both arrivals and overnights).

 There are 90 hotel establishments currently operating in Belgrade.
-Four-star hotels dominate the market with more than half of share in the total number of hotel rooms (53%), followed by three-star hotels (25%), whereas the five-star hotels account for 9%.
-Two-star and One-star hotels account for 13% in total room count.
+Four-star hotels dominate the market with more than half of the share in the total number of hotel rooms (53%), followed by three-star hotels (25%), whereas five-star hotels account for 9%.
+Two-star and One-star hotels account for 13% of the total room count.
 Stable and strong growth in hotel demand contributed to the opening of new hotels, especially in four-star and lately in the three-star segment (in 2014 and 2015).
 However, new properties are dominantly smaller in size (up to 50 rooms).

 Until a couple of years ago, Belgrade was one of the few capital cities in Europe with a very limited supply of internationally branded hotels.
-However, this situation drastically changed when brands such as Crowne Plaza, Radisson Blu, Luxury Collection by Starwood, Falkensteiner, Courtyard by Marriott and Holiday Inn Express entered the market.
+However, this situation drastically changed when brands such as Crowne Plaza, Radisson Blu, Luxury Collection by Starwood, Falkensteiner, Courtyard by Marriott, and Holiday Inn Express entered the market.
 This caused a “shock” to the city hotel market taking into account the simultaneous increase in the number of hotel rooms.
-Currently, the number of keys associated with international brands is 34% share in total hotel rooms.
+Currently, the number of keys associated with international brands is 34% share of the total hotel rooms.

 Almost 90% of total overnights were registered in hotels.
-According to STR data, room occupancy has notably increased in 2016 compared to previous years, ranging from 42% to 60% on average (compared to previous range 27% – 55%).
+According to STR data, room occupancy has notably increased in 2016 compared to previous years, ranging from 42% to 60% on average (compared to the previous range of 27% – 55%).
 However, ADRs dropped by approximately 20% – 25% (depending on category) in the past five years and are at the level of ADRs in main cities in the surrounding countries (Budapest, Bucharest, and Sofia).

-Belgrade’s traditional geo markets include: Germany, Russian Federation, Bulgaria, Croatia, Slovenia, and Greece.
+Belgrade’s traditional geo markets include Germany, Russian Federation, Bulgaria, Croatia, Slovenia, and Greece.
 Turkey has become the most important market in 2016, with the strongest growth of 50% of increase annually in the past three years, due to flight connections and no visa requirements.
-These geo markets account for nearly 1/3 of market share.
+These geo markets account for nearly 1/3 of the market share.